 - Engage in and support research relevant to clinical practice of the most complex medical conditions related to autism

 Open Access Demographic Database Registry of more than 6,900 patients

 Improving medical care is an on-going goal of the ATN, Our sites use research data and quality improvement methodology to implement best practice.
 Coordinated, multidisciplinary care is provided at our ATN locations to assist children with ASD including those with more challenging and complex medical needs.
 ATN member sites provide care for more than 30,000 children and teens each year from a variety of subspecialists, including

-- Child psychiatrists
+- Child psychiatrists and psychologists